THE NECESSARY EQUIPMENT

 Glue the lining:

-Apply contact glue to the back of the suede pork crust leather and the leather pieces to be lined (P8 and P7 (large model) / P6 and P7 (small model) and the 2 main pieces) then position the leather pieces on the suede crust.
+Apply contact glue to the reverse side of the suede pigskin and the leather pieces to be lined (P8 and P7 (large model) / P6 and P7 (small model) and the 2 main pieces) then position the leather pieces on the suede.

-For the two main pieces: do not double up for about 1 cm at the top so that the lining is not visible on the edge when assembling with piece P10 (large model) / P9 (small model) - (see photo no. 2).
+For the two main pieces: do not double for about 1 cm at the top so that the lining is not visible on the edge when assembling with piece P10 (large model) / P9 (small model) - (see photo n°2).

-Press/flatten the collage with a roller to obtain good adhesion.
+Press/flatten the adhesive with a roller to ensure good adhesion.

-- Drill the sewing holes of the pieces P8 and P7 (large model) / P6 and P7 (small model) left aside in step 2 then cut them out.
+- Punch the sewing holes in pieces P8 and P7 (large model) / P6 and P7 (small model) left aside in step 2 and then cut them out.

-- Re-drill the seam holes in both main pieces and trim the excess lining with a rotary cutter.
+- Re-pierce the stitching holes of the two main pieces and cut off the excess lining with a rotary cutter.

-For the main pieces, we chose to sew the decorative strips before lining them.
-It is entirely possible to proceed in the same way as for pieces P8 and P7 (large model) / P6 and P7 (small model) so as not to have to re-drill the holes ( the stitching of the strips will however be visible) .
+For the main pieces, we chose to sew the decorative straps before lining them.
+It is perfectly possible to proceed in the same way as for pieces P8 and P7 (large model) / P6 and P7 (small model) in order to avoid having to re-drill the holes ( the stitching of the straps will, however, be visible) .

 ![]() |